Cap0n3/syncMyFolder/README.md

 `myExclusions.txt` file (name and extension is up to you) will contain files or folders that should be excluded from sync.
 It works for source or target folder.

+> **Note :** for target folder it'll simply not erase excluded file even if it's only present in target folder and not source.

 Each entry should have this syntax :

 ```txt